When stored clothes start to smell stale…

-Before we get into these scented recipes, here is the process I used to dry quince slices.
+Before getting into these scented recipes, here is the process I used to dry quince slices.

-It is a simple process, but it does require a little patience as quince takes time to dry fully.
+It is a simple but it does require a little patience, as quince takes time to dry fully.

 How to Dry Quince Slices ( Step by Step)